What is a Memory Box? How to make one

 If you are making a general collection of the persons past history then try to include many objects that you think they could relate to.

 - Think about the average age of the group before adding the items.
-Will most of the group have a recollection of the items.
+Most people of a certain age will have a recollection of the items from a particular era or event.

 - Try not to tailor the items to any one individual.